-In order to check how useful the predicted synsets are for a human annotator (i.e. if a short list of possible hypernyms can speed up the manual extension of a taxonomy), we conduct the manual evaluation of 10 random nouns and 10 random verbs for both languages (the words are listed in Table 6.2).
-We focus on worse-quality
+In order to check how useful the predicted synsets are for a human annotator (i.e., if a short list of possible hypernyms can speed up the manual extension of a taxonomy), we conduct the manual evaluation of 10 random nouns and 10 random verbs for both languages (the words are listed in Table 6.2).
+We focus on worse-quality cases and thus select words whose MAP score is below 1.
+Annotators with expertise in the field and knowledge of English and Russian were provided with guidelines and asked to evaluate the outputs from our best-performing system.
+Each word was labelled by 4 expert annotators, Fleiss's kappa is 0.63 (substantial agreement) for both datasets.

-We compute the Precision@k score (the share of correct answers in the generated lists from position 1 to k) for k from 1 to 10, as shown in Figure 6-6.
+We compute the Precision@k score (the share of correct answers in the generated lists from position 1 to k) for k from 1 to 10, as shown in Figure 6-4.
 We can see that even for words with MAP below 1 our model manages to extract useful hypernyms.